-RECORD REVIEW QUESTION POTENTIAL SOURCE EOF

-DOCUMENTATION -

-Has the IEP been reviewed at least annually?
+RECORD REVIEW QUESTION POTENTIAL SOURCE OF DOCUMENTATION Has the IEP been reviewed at least annually?
 Has the IEP been revised or amended to address new and relevant information?
 Examples of new information may include: • responses to a lack of expected progress toward annual goals; • re-evaluations when new concerns exist; • information about the student provided by the parent or other educators; and/or • anticipated needs or other matters.
-Current IEP with ori Evidence of IEP revi Educational need are Progress reports Other relevant information sions eas
+Current IEP with original signatures Evidence of IEP revisions Educational need areas Progress reports Other relevant information

 EVIDENCE OF IMPLEMENTATION

+□ NO □ NOT APPLICABLE

-☐ YES With the exception of an initial IEP, the IEP has been updated within twelve months from the prior year IEP date and includes relevant information to demonstrate the student's present levels of performance and address the current needs of the student. □ NO The IEP is dated outside of the one-year timeline and/or no evidence exists to indicate meaningful revisions were made to the IEP. □ NOT APPLICABLE The IEP is an initial IEP.
+With the exception of an initial IEP, the IEP has been updated within twelve months from the prior year IEP date and includes relevant information to demonstrate the student's present levels of performance and address the current needs of the student.
+The IEP is dated outside of the one-year timeline and/or no evidence exists to indicate meaningful revisions were made to the IEP.
+The IEP is an initial IEP.